hector4213/watowatchfrontend/README.md

 ### User Login

+> Users will login in with their email and password, the backend uses JsonWebToken for authentication and bcrypt for password encryption

 <img src='/screenshots/register.gif' width='600px'/>

 ## Movie suggestions and searching

+> Search on watowatch is easy, the search is debounced to prevent extra API calls

 <img src='/screenshots/searchsuggestions.gif' width='600px'/>

 ## Movie selection Randomizer

+> Choosing a movie is tough, let Watowatch do it for you!
+Add Movies from the lists you have compiled, or from lists where other users have added you as a buddy.
+> Watowatch will choose one for you at random from the selected items.

 <img src='/screenshots/random.gif' width='600px'/>